Data-Driven Monitoring and Deterrence in a Changing Environment: Endogenous Infractions and Deterrence

-Suppose next $\lambda > \l^*$.
-Then, criminals must randomize in equilibrium.
-This requires that the associated enforcement level equals $\overline y$, which, in turn, requires that
+Consider next $\lambda > \l^*$.
+In this case, agents must randomize in equilibrium.
+This requires that the anticipated monitoring level equal $\overline y$, or:

-which pins down the equilibrium crime level $\xop$. \Cref{fig:endo} depicts $\xop$ as an intersection of the optimal cutoff facing $x$ (the blue curve) and the deterring-cutoff level $\overline p(x)$ (the black curve).
+which pins down the equilibrium infraction level $\xop$. \Cref{fig:endo} depicts $\xop$ as an intersection of the optimal cutoff facing $x$ (the blue curve) and the deterring-cutoff level $\overline p(x)$ (the black curve).
 It follows from \cref{eq:op-eq0} that $x=\l^*/\l$ solves this equation.
-Hence, in equilibrium, criminals choose $\xop=\l^*/\l$ and the PM chooses a cutoff $\hat p(\l^*)=\overline p(\l^*)$, which yields the marginally deterring enforcement $\overline y$ in expectation, thus justifying criminals' randomization.
-The OP equilibrium is characterized as follows:
+Hence, in equilibrium, agents choose $\xop=\l^*/\l$ and the principal chooses a cutoff $\pop (\l^*)=\overline p(\l^*)$, which yields $\overline y$ in expectation, justifying the agents' randomization.